Skip to content

 You can ask beacond help for a list of commands, then beacond help command for help on a certain command.
 Have a look at beacond help deposit create-validator.

 beacond wants a --home option specifying the data directory.
 This should be provided every time you use this command.
-In this guide, we will use an environment variable we set up and refer to with --home $BEACOND_HOME, which will hopefully be directly supported by beacond soon.
+In this guide, we will use an environment variable we set up and refer to with --home $BEACOND_HOME.

 Below is an example of setting up and verifying the environment and establishing that you are operating with a properly-configured beacond installation.
-It's okay, even encouraged, that when comissioning your validator, you do so on your validator's full node.
+It's okay, even encouraged, that when depositing your stake you do so on your validator's full node, so that you have the CometBFT private keys available to you.

 bash